Lapthe Flora

-Lapthe Chau Flora (born Vietnamese: Châu Lập Thể) is a major general in the United States Army who is a special assistant to the director of the Army National Guard.
-He most recently served as commander of Combined Joint Task Force – Horn of Africa.
+Lapthe Chau Flora (born Vietnamese: Châu Lập Thể) is a retired major general in the United States Army who last served as a special assistant to the director of the Army National Guard.
+He previously served as commander of Combined Joint Task Force – Horn of Africa.
 Flora is the former commander of the Bowling Green-based 91st Troop Command, Virginia National Guard.
 He also served as the Assistant Adjutant General of the Virginia National Guard in Sandston, Virginia.
 Concurrently, he served as a deputy commander of United States Army Africa, as well as Army Reserve Component Integration Advisor, United States Army Africa.

 Early life

 Flora is the son of ethnic Chinese parents, born in South Vietnam in 1962.
 His father, a South Vietnamese Merchant Marine, was killed during the Vietnam War, when Flora was 2 years old.
 His mother was left a widow with six children.
 When he was 11 years old he worked in a factory to help his family and himself.

 In 1980, five years after the end of the Vietnam War, Flora fled the city of Saigon, now renamed Ho Chi Minh City, to escape the indoctrination of communist principles initiated by the Hanoi government of Vietnam.
 He and several siblings lived in the jungle, surviving on snakes, rats, porcupines and vegetation.
 Flora escaped by boat with other refugees by sailing in the South China Sea.
 Their ship was later rescued and they were all taken to an Indonesian refugee camp.
 After a year at the camp, he was allowed to immigrate to the United States, where he was adopted by John and Audrey Flora.

 In 1983, Flora graduated from Cave Spring High School in Roanoke, Virginia.
 He earned a degree in biological sciences from the Virginia Military Institute.